GeorgeStrakhov/soul-candy/drafts/_snippets.md

 #Scattered Snippets

+* be more (do less, be more)
+* be real (when you meet real people you sense it straight away. you are real)
+* beware of time
+* you are the force of nature
+* jump
+* continue
+* there is no I to worry
+* ...

 * You are a verb.
 Do everything.
 If you let somebody else do it for you - it's bad for you and bad for them.

 * You better choose your attitude, since there is nothing else you can choose.